Credit Reporting Policy

 You can request access to credit information we hold about you.
 You can also ask for corrections to be made.
 To do so, please contact us on the details listed at ‘Contact us’.

-If you are concerned about how your credit information is being handled or if you would like to make a complaint, please contact us on the details listed at ‘Contact us’.
+If you are concerned about how your credit information is being handled or if you would like to make a complaint, please contact us using the details listed at ‘Contact us’.